rout369/API_D/README.markdown

    - Hover over the sidebar to expand it and access navigation links (Dashboard, API List, Server, Stats, Settings).
    - Note: Linked pages (`ind2.html`, `pages/api-list.html`, etc.) are placeholders and need to be created for full functionality.

-## File Structure
-- `index.html`: The main dashboard file containing HTML, CSS, and JavaScript.
-- `pages/`: Directory for additional pages (not included; create as needed for sidebar links).

 ## Backend Requirements
 - The dashboard expects a backend server with:
   - A `/health` endpoint returning an array of API status objects (e.g., `{ platform, status, httpStatus, responseTime, timestamp }`).